 A doctoral student preparing a dissertation must present and satisfactorily defend the dissertation in an oral presentation and examination by the Dissertation Committee during the student's final semester.
 The completed dissertation should be submitted to the respective committee for review and if deemed acceptable, an oral examination consisting principally of a defense of the dissertation will be scheduled.
 All members of the committee shall be given a copy of the final draft of the dissertation three weeks (15 business days) prior to the examination for a doctoral dissertation.
 Defense will be conducted with a maximum of two presentations -- one, open to the general public and one, closed session.
 Number of question(s) will be determined by the Program Director.
 Only students admitted to candidacy are eligible to schedule a defense.
 The Defense Scheduling Form is used for this purpose.
-The document must be submitted to Graduate Studies and Research no later than four weeks prior to the requested date.
-It is the responsibility of Graduate Studies and Research to inform the University community of the pending defense via publication in The Buzz so that interested persons can attend the presentation portion.
+The document must be submitted to Graduate Studies and Research to inform the University community of the pending defense via publication in The Buzz so that interested persons can attend the presentation portion.